Felipe Pazos

 Felipe Pazos Roque (September 27, 1912 – February 26, 2001) was a Cuban economist who initially supported the Cuban Revolution of Fidel Castro, but became disillusioned with the increasingly radical nature of the revolutionary government.

+Biography

 Born in Havana, Pazos earned a doctorate from the University of Havana in 1938.
 He was a member of the Cuban delegation to the 1944 Bretton Woods conference.
 In 1946, he joined the staff of the fledgling International Monetary Fund that had been established at the Bretton Woods conference.
 He worked there for three years before returning to Cuba in 1950 to head the newly established National Bank of Cuba for two years at the behest of Cuban President Carlos Prío Socarrás.

 After Fulgencio Batista took power in Cuba through a military coup d'état in 1952, Pazos became active in supporting the resistance against Batista.
 Batista's rule came under increasing assault during the 1950s, and he and the Cuban military soon found themselves fighting against a young Castro and the forces of his 26th of July Movement.
 At the time, Castro was waging a guerrilla campaign in the mountainous Sierra Maestra region of Cuba.
 Batista had declared that Castro had been killed; however, Pazos arranged for The New York Times reporter Herbert Matthews to come and meet Castro in February 1957.
 The resulting interview refuted Batista's claims, and gave Castro and his revolutionaries international attention.
 In July 1957, Castro convened a meeting in the Sierra Maestra between his group of rebels and pro-Capitalist representatives, including Pazos.
 Pazos' signature on the July 12 Sierra Manifesto was meant to help reassure the Cuban people that the revolutionaries were not radical ideologues.
 Pazos and his family were forced to flee Cuba soon after its release.